Bundesliga Bulletin: Gladbach stumble, Dortmund crumble and Lewandowski blanks | DW | 24.11.2019

 It was a weekend of high drama at the top of the table as leaders Gladbach came unstuck, Dortmund fell apart and Bayern got back to their best.
 The same can't be said of Hertha Berlin, who are in big trouble.

-Good week for: Bayern Munich, Timo Werner, David Wagner, Union Berlin, Augsburg
+Good week for: Bayern Munich, Timo Werner, David Wagner, Union Berlin, Augsburg, Achim Beierlorzer

 Bad week for: Borussia Dortmund, Robert Lewandowski, Rune Jarstein, Lucien Favre, Eintracht Frankfurt